lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

 	 - Item with Variants.
 To create variations of transformer based on its characteristics
 	 - Bill Of Material(BOM).
 Design the end product based on Item variant characteristics.
 To capture raw material cost, Labour and other operational expenses.
  - Transactional Data
 	 - Enquiry.
 Centralised enquiry management.
-Kees
+Keeps track of important dates, follow up remainders,
 	 - Offer
 	 - Sales Order
  - Reports & Dashboards